Snow warnings persist as Government commits aid after Storm Ciara

-The effects of Storm Ciara continue to be felt as Sunday’s rain and wind give way to hazardous levels of snow and ice across the UK.
+The effects of Storm Ciara continue to be felt as Sunday’s rain and wind gave way to hazardous levels of snow and ice across the UK.

-Heavy snow has started to fall in some regions after the storm disrupted flights, ferries and trains throughout Britain and the Republic of Ireland.
+Heavy snow fell in some regions after the storm disrupted flights, ferries and trains throughout Britain and the Republic of Ireland.

 Met Office meteorologist Bonnie Diamond said: “Storm Ciara has cleared but it is still windy.
 There is the risk of snow and ice depending on where you are.